-- 2015 30 games
+2016 - 35 games

-- 2016 35 games
+2017 - 40 games (9 early access games)

-- 2017 40 games (9 early access games)
+2018 - 31 games (8 early access games)

-- 2018 31 games (8 early access games)
+2019 - 65 games (19 early access games)

-The revenue growth of Czech game development companies during the past four years reflects the global trend of increasing demand for video games.
-According to estimates by Newzoo15, last year 2.3 billion players spent USD 137.9 billion globally, which is an increase of 13.3% compared to the previous year, i.e. USD 16.2 billion.
-Newzoo anticipates that the double-digit growth will continue in upcoming years.
+The revenue growth of Czech game development companies during the past five years reflects the global trend of increasing demand for video games.
+According to estimates by Newzoo, this year 2.7 billion players will spend USD 159.3 billion globally, which is an increase of 9.3% compared to the previous year, i.e. USD 13.6 billion.
+Newzoo anticipates that similar growth will continue in upcoming years.

-For comparison, in the same period, cinema ticket revenues will grow by only 6%16.
-In general, the popularity of the game sector is the result of the increasing digitalization of the economy, the shift from text to video content, the availability of mobile phones and gamification17, techniques that aim to increase client interest through use of game thinking and non-game principles (such as healthy lifestyles or finances).
+For comparison, in the same period, cinema ticket revenues will grow by only 6%.
+In general, the popularity of the game sector is the result of the increasing digitalization of the economy, the shift from text to video content, the availability of mobile phones and gamification, techniques that aim to increase client interest through use of game thinking and non-game principles (such as healthy lifestyles or finances).
 Video games also lead to new economic activities such as e.g. game tournaments and championships, and help adjacent sectors that produce accessory services or products (e.g. toys).
 They also overlap into traditional cultural sectors, e.g. the film philharmonic in the Rudolfinum Dvořák Hall in Prague has already performed game melodies through the GAMES programme twice.

-3.3 Global position of the Czech game industry
+Global position of the Czech game industry

 The Czech Republic ranks third in the Central and Eastern European region behind Poland (EUR 265 million) and Romania (EUR 156 million).
-In comparison, neighbouring Slovakia achieved revenues of EUR 36.1 million in 2017 and Croatia just EUR 7 million.
+In comparison, neighbouring Slovakia achieved revenues of EUR 51 million in 2019.